 Fly Agaric covers everything from the identification of all different species of Amanita.
 Also, it shows many compounds and their concentration inside those mushrooms.
 You can see the effect that those compounds might have on our minds.

-The author covers many of this mushroom’s unique and interesting history and cultural importance.
+The author covers many of this mushroom’s unique and exciting history and cultural importance.
 There’s so much to learn about mushrooms in general.
-So if you’re interested in this topic, I can’t think of a better place to start than Fly Agaric.
+So, if you’re interested in this topic, I can’t think of a better place to start than Fly Agaric.

 Author: Kevin M Feeney